chamanthaathapaththu/ArcGISPro_MapSeries_PNGExport/README.md

 7. Run the script.
 The code will prompt you to enter input variables.

 9. Enter the input variables.
 Press 'Enter' after entering each input.

+11. Wait for the code to execute.
+Then check the output folder.

 | Variable name | Description | Example |
 | -------- | -------- | -------- |